The Best Iceland 7-Day Road Trip Itinerary: Summer + Winter

 The Best 7-Day Summer Iceland Road Trip Itinerary

 While travelling to Iceland during the summer is more expensive, it also comes with a wealth of benefits.
 From May to early September, Iceland’s weather is much more agreeable.
-The road conditions are more easily navigable, and plenteous daylight hours allow for more time to explore and enjoy the great outdoors.
-Road conditions are safer, outdoor activities like hiking are more easily accessible and getting around is just easier in general.
+Road conditions are much easier to navigate, and the extended daylight hours provide ample time to explore and enjoy the great outdoors.
+With safer roads and more accessible outdoor activities like hiking, getting around becomes more convenient and enjoyable overall.
 Driving around Iceland in the summer is usually simple for even the most novice drivers.

 The best route for self-driving in Iceland for seven days in Summertime (May ~ Early September)